Top Online Criminal Justice Programs in 2023

 A Closer Look at an Online PhD Curriculum

-While all marketing materials for online PhD in criminal justice programs highlight the top features of the degree, students should take time to dig deeper into any prospective program to better understand the nuts and bolts of what’s offered.
+While all marketing materials for online PhD in criminal justice programs highlight the top features of the degree, students should take the time to delve deeper into any prospective program to gain a better understanding of the specific details of what is being offered.

 DCJ vs. PhD in Criminal Justice

 During their research, students may come across a doctorate in criminal justice (DCJ) and wonder about the difference between the doctorate and a PhD in criminal justice.
 As Saint Leo University explains, DCJs better prepare learners for professional roles while the PhD gives them the skills and knowledge needed to work in academic roles.
 DCJ programs are quite rare, but they do exist.